miguelarian/pv-bot/README.md

 # Fucking-Fighter pv-bot

-This is my bot for Payvision Bots League.
+This is Fucking-Fighter bot for Payvision Bots League.

 ## Build dev